siddharthgupta5/Chat-Application/README.md

 ## Features

-1. Real-time Messaging: Low-latency messaging with immediate delivery and receipt confirmation.
+1. **Real-time Messaging**: Low-latency messaging with immediate delivery and receipt confirmation.
-2. Efficient Message Storage: Secure and fast retrieval of chat history for both individual and group chats.
+2. **Efficient Message Storage**: Secure and fast retrieval of chat history for both individual and group chats.
-3. Group Chat Support: Users can create and participate in multiple group chats for collaborative discussions.
+3. **Group Chat Support**: Users can create and participate in multiple group chats for collaborative discussions.
-4. Multimedia Support: Send and receive images, videos, and other files.
+4. **Multimedia Support**: Send and receive images, videos, and other files.
-5. Search Functionality: Quickly search for specific messages or conversations across chats.
+5. **Search Functionality**: Quickly search for specific messages or conversations across chats.
-6. Simultaneous Messaging: Send messages to multiple users or groups at once for faster communication.
+6. **Simultaneous Messaging**: Send messages to multiple users or groups at once for faster communication.

 ## Tech Stacks: